fragaria/karmen/src/karmen_backend/README.md

 Nginx ([openresty](https://openresty.org/) flavour in particular) is then performing a lookup via lua script connected to the redis cache on every request to `/proxied-webcam/<ip>`.
 If it finds an active record, it passes the connection there, if it doesn't, it responds with 404.

+## User access model

+- `users` - A list of users in the system.
+Every user has potentially multiple *providers*.
+These are identity providers, such as OAuth services, SAML services.
+Currently, only a **local** provider is available.
+They are identified by `UUIDv4`.
+- `local_users` - Users from the **local** provider.
+They have a `bcrypt`-ed password stored in the database.
+- There are two roles at the moment: *user* and *admin*.
+- Admins can create new users.
+Every new user gets a password set by admin.
+But the password is marked to be changed and no interesting endpoints are available for users that are required to change their password.
+- Local users exchange their username and password for a pair `JWT` tokens.
+An `access_token` is used to access the API, a `refresh_token` is used to get a new access token.
+Access tokens expire in 15 minutes.
+Refresh tokens expire in 30 days.
+- An access token issued after login is marked as *fresh*.
+Access tokens issued against the refresh token are marked as *nonfresh*.
+Sensitive operations (such as password changes and all admin endpoints) require *fresh* tokens.
+Thus forcing the user to send the username/password pair again.
+A special endpoint should be used for that to prevent issuing unnecessary refresh tokens.
+- User accounts can be suspended by admins.
+Whole API is then rendered inaccessible for them.